apache/spark/docs/sql-ref-syntax-ddl-alter-view.md

 ---

 ### Description

 The `ALTER VIEW` statement can alter metadata associated with the view.
 It can change the definition of the view, change the name of a view to a different name, set and unset the metadata of the view by setting `TBLPROPERTIES`.

-#### Rename VIEW
+#### RENAME View
 Renames the existing view.
-If the view name already exists in the source database, a TableAlreadyExistsException is thrown.
-This operation does not support moving the views cross databases.
+If the new view name already exists in the source database, a `TableAlreadyExistsException` is thrown.
+This operation does not support moving the views across databases.

-##### Syntax
+#### Syntax
 {% highlight sql %}
 ALTER VIEW view_identifier RENAME TO view_identifier
 {% endhighlight %}

-##### Parameters
+#### Parameters
 <dl>
   <dt><code><em>view_identifier</em></code></dt>
   <dd>